Norfolk Southern Railway: Environmental history

 In early spring of 2008, the state program manager for air quality planning in Georgia, Jimmy Johnston, had been talking to NS about voluntary upgrades to reduce the company's environmental impact.
 NS is upgrading 3,800 of its locomotives with new technology that is 73 percent more efficient than previous models.
-The new technology being put into the locomotives is making the ride more fuel efficient and reducing idle time.
+The new technology being put into the locomotives makes the ride more fuel efficient and reduces idle time.

 In 2009, the company introduced an experimental battery-electric switcher locomotive, NS 999.
 This prototype locomotive was developed by Norfolk Southern in collaboration with the United States Department of Energy, the Federal Railroad Administration and the Pennsylvania State University.